Hamburger

 Corporations

-Must annually file tax returns with the Puerto Rico Treasury Department.
-In addition, corporations generally must also file municipal gross receipts tax declarations and personal property tax returns.
+Must generally annually file tax returns with the Puerto Rico Treasury Department.
+In addition, corporations generally must also file sales and use tax returns, municipal gross receipts tax declarations and personal property tax returns, among other potentially applicable declarations or reports.
+If the corporation elects to be classified as a partnership for Puerto Rico income tax purposes, the members or partners will generally have to annually file their applicable income tax return with the Puerto Rico Treasury Department.

 Limited Liability Companies